|

 does not support Commandspublic void notifyStateChanged()

-containing Form
+Item's containing Form to

 notify the Item's

-.
+ItemStateListener.
 The application

-calls this method to inform the listener on the Item
+calls this method to inform the listener on the Item that

-state has been changed in response to an
+the Item's state has been changed in response to an

 action.
 Even though this method simply causes a call to another part of